Governance | Compliance

 You may report to us your concerns regarding our accounting, internal accounting controls or auditing matters via the feedback link below.

 Nomura Group outsources various operations to outside providers.
 In order to fulfill our social responsibility, we are requesting our outsourced service providers to understand the purpose of the "Code of Ethics of Nomura Group" and act in accordance with it.
 As such, we ask that you take the time to read the code by accessing the link below.

 If after reading the code you become aware of any issues that you feel we should know about, please contact us via the feedback link below.

-We have appointed a Group Compliance Head to oversee compliance for the Group as a whole along with a Group Compliance Department that provides support.
-In addition, Compliance Officers have been assigned to each Group company to strengthen our internal controls in response to global business, and to develop and maintain the respective compliance structures of each Group company, including overseas offices.
+We have appointed the Chief Compliance Officer to oversee compliance for the Group as a whole along with a Group Compliance Department that provides support.
+In addition, Compliance Officers, who report compliance-related matters in accordance with the instructions of the Chief Compliance Officer have been assigned to each Group company to strengthen our internal controls in response to global business development, and to develop and maintain the respective compliance structures of each Group company, including overseas offices.

 Nomura Securities' Compliance Structure

 In addition to Group-wide initiatives, Nomura Securities has established a Compliance Program as a detailed action plan, and put into place a compliance framework based on this program.